lagrawal1/Stock-Suggester/README.md

 -  highdivbyind : Gives the top 5 highest dividend stocks in a given industry.
 -  highdivbysec : Gives the top 5 highest dividend stocks in a given sector.
 -  highfcf : Gives the top 5 highest free cash flow stocks in a given sector.
+-  growth : Gives the top 5 highest growth stocks by sector.

 Ex: highdivbyind 15